-GNNSJ London's vision is to redevelop the existing facilities which provide for a site capable of further benefitting neighboring and wider communities.
+GNNSJ London's vision is to redevelop the existing facilities which provide for a site capable of further benefitting neighbouring and wider communities.
+Given the size and complexity of the project, it could take several years to achieve planning permission and further construct the new site.